Maria Island: Activities and attractions

 The historical and natural assets of Maria Island attract many tourists.
 As well as the industrial and convict buildings and ruins, there are natural features and many walks.

 Walking, bicycling, swimming, snorkelling, diving, bird watching, wildlife observation and relaxation are the main activities undertaken by visitors.
 Many people take interest in Maria Island's history, and most of the island's walks include sites of historic interest.
 The Painted Cliffs and the Fossil Cliffs are two popular walking destinations for day visitors, both on the island's coastline.
 The Painted Cliffs are sandstone with beautiful patterns formed through staining by iron oxide.
 The Fossil Cliffs are tall limestone cliffs containing prolific ancient fossils.
 Longer day walks include tracks that ascend Bishop and Clerk (620 m) and Mount Maria (711 m).
 Mount Maria is a six- to seven-hour return walk from Darlington while Bishop and Clerk can be completed in about four hours return.

 Nearly all roads and tracks on the island are suitable for bicycling.
 Bicycles and helmets can be rented in Triabunna and brought over on the ferry.
 A bicycle is a must for those who want to see as much of the island as possible on a day trip.
 Bicycle-riding is not permitted on beaches or on the two mountain tracks.

 A vehicular track extends from Darlington 20 km south to Haunted Bay on south Maria Island, with a number of side-tracks and points of interest along the way.
 Haunted Bay is so named because of the constant calling in the evening of the many fairy penguins that live there.
 The track south is the usual route for people doing bike rides or multi-day walks.
 The major campsites outside Darlington are at Frenchs Farm, 11 km from Darlington, and Encampment Cove, a further 2 km away, which is also used by boating visitors.
 This area is referred to by boaters as Chinamans Bay (Chinamans is the bay just north of Encampment Cove).
 Both Frenchs Farm and Encampment Cove have rainwater tanks.
 The Frenchs Farm tank is less likely to run out during summer.
 Water can be hard to find elsewhere.

-From Encampment Cove it is only a little more than a 1 km walk to the ruins of Maria Island's second (probation-era) convict station at Point Lesueur on the island's west coast (also known as Long Point).
-Soldiers Beach and Bloodstone Beach on the western side of the island are also well worth the effort that it takes to reach them, as are Shoal Bay and Riedle Bay, the beaches either side of McRaes Isthmus.
+From Encampment Cove it is about a 1 km walk to the ruins of Maria Island's second (probation-era) convict station at Point Lesueur on the island's west coast (also known as Long Point).
+Soldiers Beach and Bloodstone Beach are on the western side of the island, while Shoal Bay and Riedle Bay lie on either side of McRaes Isthmus.

 In 2007, a disused coastal trader, the Troy D, was scuttled outside the marine section of the national park, 1.7 km west-southwest of the Painted Cliffs, with the intention of creating a dive wreck.